iA / Presenter / Support / Visuals

 Filter and Opacity

-You can add filters (Lighten, Darken, Grayscale, Sepia, Blur) to your images or opacity.
-Those options are useful when using an image as a background with other content on top.
+You can add lighten, darken, grayscale, sepia, and blur filters to your image, as well as change its opacity.
+These options are useful when you use an image as a background with other elements on top of it.

 Visuals